 Figure 3: Regression results using the fixed effects of the linear mixed-effect model on original data sets. λii stands for the diagonal terms of normal components of 𝕊 in Mandel notation [MANDEL 1965], λij for the off-diagonal terms of normal components, and μij for the shear components.
 The dashed line represents the fitted line.

-observation which should be noted is the range covered by the observed tensors.
-The range of the OI group is wider than the healthy group and ROIs with lower BV/TV present further low stiffness values.
+The range of stiffness tensors of the OI group is wider compared to the one of the healthy group and ROIs with lower BV/TV present lower stiffness values.

 The CV in relation to BV/TV is shown in Figure 4.
-The OI data reach higher values of CV and stay at lower values of BV/TV than healthy data.
+The OI data reached higher CV values and lower BV/TV values compared to healthy data.
 Generally, the CV tends to increase with decreasing BV/TV.
 The Spearman coefficient is shown above the plot as value [95% CI].
 Its value is negative and strictly different from zero.
 Finally, the CV threshold value used to filter the data is represented by the dashed line.
 It can be observed that a relatively important part of OI data will be filtered out.
 On the other hand, relatively